 - We reserve the right to refuse any adoption and the foster home has a say in all adoptions.

-Fees start at $80 and can go up to $350 depending on the animal.
+Fees start at $80 and can go up to $300 depending on the animal.
 This includes spay/neuter, shots, worming and heartworm, or FIV/FeLV tests, dental cleanings, flea preventative and microchip.
-Fees on cats are sometimes discounted at our events that are held throughout the year.
+Fees are occasionally discounted at events that are held throughout the year.

 We have a special Senior Friends program.
 If a person is over 65 and in financial need we will adopt a cat or dog over the age of 5 provided it is a good match for both and waive the fee.
 This program is designed for those individuals that do not have any other animals and who are on a fixed income.
 We ask if they are able to give a donation.

 Cash and Debit Cards

 We sometimes help injured animals as well as those with illnesses, heartworm, or feline immunodeficiency virus.
 We work with abused and unsocialized animals so that they can become adoptable companions.
 These animals can be “sponsored” with a regular donation - a great opportunity for those who can’t adopt.
 Diamond, who is pictured here was heartworm postive and left to die.
 We treated her heartworm disease and she became a healthy, loving, energetic girl again.
 Look at her gorgeous smile.

 In 2014, Adopt-A-Pet found loving homes for over 960 cats and dogs and funded veterinary care for some very sick animals.